by Arnie Schoenberg

 The study of diseases on a large scaled is called epidemiology.

 Looking at the history of humanity most of our genetic diseases were dealt with through natural selection.
 For most of history the most important disease we suffered from was malnutrition.
 People were more worried about starving to death than anything else.
 If a small band of hunter-gatherers got a bad infectious disease, they just all died, and took the disease with them.
-As population density increases we are are exposed to more diseases.
+As population density increases, we are exposed to more diseases.

 Most of the selection for disease resistance is at the molecular level. * Watch this example of evolution of immunity: